Type 2 DiabetesDefinition:

 - Check the skin and bones on your feet and legs

-- Check to see if your feet are becoming numb
+- Check if your feet are becoming numb

 The following tests will help you and your doctor monitor your diabetes and prevent problems:

-- Have your hemoglobin A1c test (HbA1c) every 6 months if your diabetes is well controlled; otherwise every 3 months.
+- Have your A1C test (hemoglobin A1C) every 6 months if your diabetes is well controlled; otherwise every 3 months.